LucasDelfino92/morrowindsharp/modlist.md

 - [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
 Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
 The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.
 - [**Cavern Of The Incarnate Overhaul - NPC Changes Only**](https://www.mediafire.com/file/q8jpeviwgkzg43m/Cavern_of_the_Incarnate_Overhaul_-_NPC_Changes_Only.zip/file) by Aoimevelho: modifies the armor and clothes of the failed incarnates to better reflect their backgrounds.
-  - This is a stripped down version of [Cavern of the Incarnate Overhaul](https://www.nexusmods.com/morrowind/mods/42860/) by Aoimevelho.
+  - This is a stripped down version of [Cavern Of The Incarnate Overhaul](https://www.nexusmods.com/morrowind/mods/42860/) by Aoimevelho, which removes all visual edits to the cavern.
 - [**Duke's Throne Room Overhaul**](https://www.nexusmods.com/morrowind/mods/48235) by Gavrilo93: makes the upper floor of the Grand Council Chambers of Ebonheart a proper throne room.
 - [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
 Some guards have different loadouts and armor, and each have different faces.
 - [**No-Frills Closed Molag Mar**](https://www.nexusmods.com/morrowind/mods/47190) by Atrayonis: closes the Molag Mar canton, on account of the ashstorms.